xkaaij/Countbits/README.md

 # Countbits
-Counts number of 0 and 1 in a file after binary conversion
+Counts numbers of 0 and 1 in a file after binary conversion

 Used in console:

 require_relative 'count_bits'
-count_bits "{path/filenam}"
+count_bits "{path/filename}"